magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_path-to-peace.md

 passing away, and understanding that having arisen they pass away.
 With passing away there is further arising – birth and death, death and birth; cessation followed by arising, arising followed by cessation.
-Ultimately, you are simply watching the act of cessation. means degeneration and cessation.
-Degeneration and cessation are the natural way of the mind and its objects – this is .
+Ultimately, you are simply watching the act of cessation. *Khayavayaṃ* means degeneration and cessation.
+Degeneration and cessation are the natural way of the mind and its objects – this is *khayavayaṃ*.
 Once the mind is practising and experiencing this, it doesn’t have to follow up on or search for anything else – it will be keeping abreast of things with mindfulness.
 Seeing is just seeing.
 Knowing is just knowing.
 The mind and mind-objects are just as they are.
 This is the way things are.
 The mind isn’t proliferating about or creating anything in addition.

 Don’t be confused or vague about the practice.
 Don’t get caught in doubting.
 This applies to the practice of sīla just the same.
 As I